Information For Authors

 - Submit only original, unpublished work.

 - The paper should be completed in all aspects.

 - The document should contain no language flaws.

 - The author will be legally responsible for all the contents of the document, submitted for publication.

-- Check all references to ensure all essential information is included, and are cited in accordance with the journal format.
+- Check all references to ensure all essential information is included, and is cited in accordance with the journal format.

 - Please include a professional bio, a description of your organization, and current contact information.

-- Submit documents in Word format as per IJIMS template.
+- Submit documents in Word format as per the IJIMS template.
 Do not submit PDF files.